ramon-astudillo/vimbox/ROADMAP.md

 * Update autocomplete from vimbox after new register (instead of `source`)
     - [x] update function with submodule
-    * update command
-    * create bash script to set complete
+    - [ ] create bash script to set complete

-* Proper argparse
+- Refactor argument parsing with`click`
     - Really missing `vimbox -O` but does not seem easy
-    - also pass to `click`?, need to check all functionalities retained

 * Add `vimbox local` to get local path of files

-* Proper unit tests with tox?, unit-test2?, pytest
+* Proper unit tests with pytest

 - [ ] local encryption: `vim -x` with `vimbox -x`
     - Should imply using the auto-encryption token